aws-samples/observability-with-amazon-opensearch/README.md

  ```

-  - You must create the EKS Cluster (the parameters to be replaced must be checked in the CloudFormation-> Outputs [tab] of the first step):
+  - You must create the Amazon EKS Cluster (the parameters to be dynamically replaced based on the CloudFormation->Output):
 ```
 cat << EOF > observability-workshop.yaml
 ---